 How do you remove mold from caulking?

 Bleach is not the way.
-This is a deadly poison, so wear a chemical respirator (good to have around the house at all times).
+This is a deadly poison.
+Read all about my chemical respirator (good to have around the house at all times).
 Having killed the bacteria, you can now put fresh caulk over the old and the mold should not grow back.
 See the safe killers above: better too.
 Bleach leaves some mold to grow faster and stronger.
 Ick.

 Can you sand caulk?